community-privacy/community-privacy.github.io/_pages/about.md

 _>> Do you have any recommended resources to learn more about participatory co-design, privacy and cryptography, etc.?_\
 Take a look at our [Resources](/resources) page.

+_>> How can I co-organize an event, collaborate with, or sponsor Community Privacy efforts?_\
+Consider contributing to our [OpenCollective fundraiser](https://opencollective.com/community-privacy), [Giveth](https://giveth.io/project/community-privacy-residency), or otherwise [get in touch](/contact)!